-We choose the settings of best performance to conduct the rest analysis to save the cost \footnote{\texttt{1106}: $\alpha$=0.4, $\beta$=0.1, \textit{verb} \\ \texttt{instruct}: $\alpha$=0.8, $\beta$=0.1, \textit{verb}.}.
-First of all, we can find that different choices of $t$ have a serious effects on the final performance.
-Specifically, when the iteration depth increases, the number of retrieval times will increase accordingly as observed in \texttt{instruct}.
-However, if we choose another model, i.e., \texttt{1106}, the number of retrieval times will not be affected too much \footnote{We also find similar situation when using \textit{prob} method for \texttt{1106}.}.
-We suspect this is due to the better instruction-following capability of \texttt{instruct}.
-Even when encountering unknown questions, the model could continuously break down the question as long as it stays within the predefined iteration depth $t$, resulting in more retrieval times.
-Most importantly, we want to emphasise here that the number of retrieval times usually will not exceed the number of original test set $n$, and sometimes it only need to call less than $0.5n$ times, revealing the great advantages of \textbf{\textit{Self-DC}} over other iterative retrieval-augmented baselines.
+Table~\ref{tab:iteration_times} shows the results.
+First of all, we can find that different choices of $\tau$ have a slight effects on the final performance.
+As the iteration depth increases, the number of retrieval calls rises correspondingly, as noted in prob, while verb remains largely unchanged.
+We suspect this is due to \textit{verb} is not as accurate as \textit{prob}.
+In this way, it calls almost all external retrieval for unknown questions only within the shallow iteration.
+Most importantly, we want to emphasise here that the number of retrieval calls usually will not exceed the number of original test set $n$, and sometimes it only need to call less than $0.5n$ calls, revealing the great advantages of \textit{\texttt{Self-DC}} over other iterative retrieval-augmented baselines.